Move to a 4-day week gaining traction with Irish employees

 Meanwhile, 22% believe it will become a reality in the next 5-10 years and less than a quarter 23% believe it will never happen.
 Since the pandemic, hybrid working models have become a workplace staple.

-Recent examples of Irish companies embracing the four-day week model include tech firm Typetec and PR firm Comit.
+Recent examples of Irish companies embracing the four-day week model include tech firm Typetec and Dublin PR firm Comit.

 Employee health and wellbeing